Overview and Introduction

 Designed to prepare the next generation of global leaders, Schwarzman Scholars will give the world’s best and brightest students the opportunity to develop their leadership skills and professional networks through a year-long, fully-funded program.
 Schwarzman Scholars will complete a combination of leadership and global affairs coursework, experiential learning projects (deep dives with Chinese industry, an 11-month individual capstone), and will be mentored by leaders in government and industry.

 Scholars will receive a Master’s Degree in Global Affairs from Tsinghua University in Beijing – one of China’s most prestigious universities.

 Prior knowledge of Chinese is not required.
 Scholars will live and study together on the campus of Schwarzman College, a newly-built, state-of-the-art facility where all classes will be taught in English.

 - Academic: No minimum GPA but the average for incoming scholars is 3.8.

 - Citizenship: No requirement.

 - Degree-level: Senior or alumni up to age 28.

 - Other: Must demonstrate strong English Language skills.
 If the applicant's native language is not English, official English proficiency test scores must be submitted with the application.
 Prior knowledge of Chinese is not required.

 - Program Deadline: Citizens of China, Taiwan, Hong Kong, and Macao: late May.
-Citizens of all other countries, including Chinese dual citizens: late September.
+Citizens of all other countries: late September.

 - Endorsement: Schwarzman Scholars does not require institutional endorsement; students may apply directly to this program.